klausfrieler/EDT/README.md

 # and not saving your data
 EDT_demo()

-# Run a demo test, skipping the training phase, and only asking 5 questions, as well a changinge the language
+# Run a demo test, skipping the training phase, and only asking 5 questions, as well a changing the language
-EDT_demo(num_items = 5, take_training = FALSE, language = "de")
+EDT_demo(num_items = 5, language = "en")
 ```

 ### Testing a participant